|

 collapsed object.
 Hence the x-rays.
 They fluctuate in intensity from

-millisecond to millisecond because of random variations in the density of the
+millisecond to millisecond because of random variations in the density

-gas falling in, as the smoke coming out of a factory chimney fluctuates in its
+gas falling in, as the smoke coming out of a factory chimney fluctuates

 darkness from second to second.
-In addition to those two black holes of stellar
+In addition to those two black holes of

-mass there also exists at the center of the Milky Way, according to ever
+mass there also exists at the center of the Milky Way, according to

-stronger evidence (19), a black hole with mass about three and a half million
+stronger evidence (19), a black hole with mass about three and a half

 times the mass of the sun.